gioele-scaletta/EZShop-Software-Engineering-Project/Deliverables/IntegrationAPITestReport.md

    We adopted a bottom-up integration testing strategy:
     step 1: Unit testing
-    step 2: Integration testing (always classes in the model package but with dependecies) step 3: API and Integration testing (methpods in EZShop class)
+    step 2: Integration testing (always classes in the model package but with dependecies) step 3: API and Integration testing (methods in EZShop class)

 #  Tests